Research & Publications

 2020

-1. Coninx, S.: Experiencing Pain – A Scientific Enigma & Its Philosophical Solution. de Gruyter.
+1. Coninx, S. Experiencing Pain – A Scientific Enigma & Its Philosophical Solution. de Gruyter.
 Publication Cover Reading Sample

 Peer-Reviewed Research Articles